Spring 2019 Hours

-The Writing Center at Rocky Mountain College, located in Tyler Hall 207, provides one-on-one consulting for student writers across disciplines, assisting them at any stage in the writing process to improve their writing and learning.
-Students can visit the Writing Center to brainstorm ways of approaching an assignment, read over a rough draft, proofread a draft, ask questions about correct citation methods, create an outline, and address any other concerns.
+The Writing Center at Rocky Mountain College is dedicated to critical thinking and close reading that improve students’ writing and reading processes, as well as written products, in all disciplines.
+Using inquiry and collaboration as guiding principles, peer writing tutors work as student leaders to motivate students at any stage of the writing process to help them mature as writers.
+Our tutors assist students in developing a heightened awareness of professors’ disciplinary goals to help them succeed on individual writing assignments so that they can ultimately succeed in professional capacities.
 Writing Consultants are prepared to help students from all academic disciplines with sensitivity to the values in those specific disciplines.
-Our goal – whatever the step in the writing process and whatever the class – is to instill confidence in students as writers so that they develop a strong sense of responsibility and dedication to their education.
+Our goal—whatever the step in the writing process and whatever the class—is to instill confidence in students as writers so that they develop a strong sense of responsibility and dedication to their education.

 Description of Consulting Sessions